oVirt/ovirt-site/source/developer/develop.html.md

 </div>
 ## Developing oVirt - checklist

+Stuff to be added to this page before switching.

 *   oVirt architecture and projects
 *   Getting the source code and compiling it
 *   Submitting a patch